 Idyllically calm during the high season, the seas off Phuket get very rough and dangerous from May to October.
 Between powerful waves rolling in from the Indian Ocean (which are good for surfers, but bad for other water-users) and surprising rip tides threatening to carry you far out to sea, you should be very careful if you are entering the water in the low season.
 Pay close attention to the warning flags flying and stick to designated swimming areas, close to lifeguard stations.

 Not everyone in Thailand is trying to scam you but, just like any other destination in the world, there are unfortunately those unscrupulous individuals out there who are.
 The jet ski scam is especially well documented and publicised, yet people continue to fall victim to it.
-Most are very easy to avoid, but forewarning is the best defence, so check out our list of the most common scams to avoid in Phuket.
+Most Phuket scams are very easy to avoid, but forewarning is the best defence, so read up on what to expect before you travel.
+And remember that anything that sounds too good to be true probably is.
 Read More...